steveshogren/blog-source/source/_posts/2015-11-10-compassionate-interviewing.markdown

 represent actual productivity.
 If those actually worked, why don't we use them for raises, bonuses, and reviews?
 Because.
 They.
 Do.
 Not.
 Work.

-Rubrics do work.
+A well-designed rubric _can_ work.
 A rubric is a way of measuring the "un-measurable".
 You probably have seen them in year-end reviews.
 A grid with categories on one side, and a 0-4 score with a paragraph explanation for each.
-We only score what has to be explained with a several paragraph description from the interviewers.
+We only score what has to be explained with a description from the interviewers.

 > "How was the candidate's communication skills?"

 > "They misunderstood me only a few times, and I only had trouble understanding
 > them once or twice.
+The watchers all felt like the communication was pretty
-Between our best communicator and worst, they were
+> good.
+Between our best communicator and worst, they were definitely above
-> definitely above average: 3/4."
+> average: 3/4."

 > "Abstraction design skills?"

-> "They were able to clearly design this abstraction here, -shows code-, notice
+> "They were able to clearly design this abstraction here, -code-, notice how
-> how they added this value to the function?
-The other interviewers really
+> they added this value to the function?
+The other interviewers really thought
-> thought that this change over there added a lot of value as well.
+> that this other change over there added a lot of value as well.
 They also
-> seemed to deeply understand passing functions as values, notice how this takes
+> seemed to deeply understand passing functions as values, see how this takes a
+> function for polymorphism?
+We prodded a bit, and they were able to give a
+> couple other ways to achieve the same behavior.
+We all agreed it was best the
-> a function to demonstrate polymorphism?
-All said, they did most of the heavy
+> way it was.
+All said, they did most of the heavy lifting for this whole
-> lifting for this whole project, and it is superbly designed: 4/4"
+> project, and it is superbly designed: 4/4"

 ## Our Process